alvinwan/quupod/README.md

 Login with Google, or use the built-in login/registration system.

 **Live updates**
-All public pages will silently poll for updates, meaning that the queue will update live, without a page refresh!
+All public pages will silently poll for updates, meaning that the queue and help screens will update live, without a page refresh!

 **Ease of use**
 Anonymous users can submit inquiries without creating an account. (may be disabled, requiring registration)